Quantum Entanglement of Anyonic Charges and Emergent Spacetime Geometry: Emergent Geodesic Distance from Coarse-Grained Mutual Information

-where the effective hyperbolic distance \( d_{\mathrm{geo}}(y) \) is given by Eq.~\eqref{eq:flat_geodesic} with \( \ell \) being replaced by \( \ell_{\text{frac}} \), which characterizes the typical spatial distance between fractional charges, and $\alpha$ is a certain positive constant. \textit{This coarse-grained mutual information defines a geodesic distance in the information geometry - an emergent feature shaped by correlations rather than by explicit spatial embedding.} The coarse-grained mutual information \( M(y) \) captures the nonlocal entanglement between fractional charges.
+where the effective hyperbolic distance \( d_{\mathrm{geo}}(y) \) is given by Eq.~\eqref{eq:flat_geodesic} with \( \ell \) being replaced by \( \ell_{\text{frac}} \), which characterizes the typical spatial distance between fractional charges, and $\alpha$ is a certain positive constant (see the caption of Fig.~\ref{HPG}(b) for a particular value of $\alpha$ and $A$). \textit{This coarse-grained mutual information defines a geodesic distance in the information geometry - an emergent feature shaped by correlations rather than by explicit spatial embedding.} The coarse-grained mutual information \( M(y) \) captures the nonlocal entanglement between fractional charges.
 The exponential decay along the $y$-axis mirrors the behavior of correlation functions in holographic settings such as AdS/CFT, where geodesic lengths or minimal surfaces determine the strength of correlations~\cite{Ryu2006} (see Appendix~\ref{distance}).
 This justifies interpreting the coarse-grained, disorder-averaged system as realizing an emergent hyperbolic-like geometry.
+Note that, in the absence of semions or in the strong disorder regime, the geometry is qualitatively different.
+In particular, the AdS geometry does not emerge, since the exponential behavior fails to develop; see Fig.~\ref{HPG}(b). {In the parameter regime where the topological entanglement entropy is universal, we find that the constant $\alpha$ is also universal.
+Within numerical accuracy, it exhibits no dependence on the disorder strength $\Gamma$ or the on-site interaction $U$.}

 Our results suggest that the emergent space reconstructed from the entanglement correlations behaves as if it is hyperbolic.
 This perspective aligns with Swingle’s proposal~\cite{Swingle2012} and the broader entanglement = geometry program initiated by Van Raamsdonk~\cite{van2010}.
 As in AdS/CFT, the decay of correlations with increasing geodesic length reflects an underlying emergent geometry.
 Here, the bulk geometry arises not from fundamental curvature but from the entanglement structure itself, revealing a spatial slice of a higher-dimensional curved spacetime emergent from quantum information.